Volunteers survey Watertown homeless population in annual street outreach program

-WATERTOWN — Though wintery chills have pervaded the area for weeks, making homelessness during this time seem unimaginable, the issue persists locally even if it cannot always be seen.
+WATERTOWN — Though winter chills have pervaded the area for weeks, making homelessness during this time seem unimaginable, the issue persists locally even if it cannot always be seen.

 Part of addressing homelessness is getting an accurate count of how many people are homeless in the community and reporting those figures to the federal government so funding can be allocated.
 The Point-in-Time count is an annual survey of homeless people in the United States conducted in January by local agencies on behalf of the U.S. Department of Housing and Urban Development.